ramseyjiang/go_mid_to_senior/patterns/creational/abstract/readme.md

 4. Open/Closed Principle.
 You can introduce new variants of products without breaking existing client code.

 Cons The code may become more complicated than it should be, since a lot of new interfaces and classes are introduced along with the pattern.

+VehicleFactory is Abstract factory interface.
+It defines Build() method, but not implement it.
+Car is Concrete factory.
+Because they implement Build(), and it defines NumDoors() also.
+Motorbike is Concrete factory.
+Because they implement Build(), and it defines
+GetMotorbikeType() also.
+Vehicle is Abstract product, it defines NumWheels() and NumSeats().
+FamilyCar and LuxuryCar are concrete products.
+They implement NumWheels(), NumSeats() and NumDoors().
+SportMotorbike and CruiseMotorbike are concrete products.
+They implement NumWheels(), NumSeats() and GetMotorbikeType().